carden24/V-Xtractor/README.md

 Abstract:
 V-Xtractor (http://www.cmde.science.ubc.ca/mohn/software.html) uses Hidden Markov Models to locate, verify, and extract defined hypervariable sequence segments (V1-V9) from bacterial, archaeal, and fungal small-subunit rRNA sequences.
 With a detection efficiency of 99.6% and low susceptibility to false-positives, this tool refines data reliability and facilitates subsequent analysis in community assays

+Code is also hosted at Martin Hartmann's website: http://www.microbiome.ch/software Please contact him if you need more information, I was a postdoc in the lab where the tool was developed but I am not the owner of the code or the project.

 Source code available at:
 http://www.cmde.science.ubc.ca/mohn/software.html